SFPC/sfpc.github.io/detroit.md

 ### Contact us

-Feel free to contact us with any questions about the summer camp at info@sfpc.io.
+Feel free to contact us with any questions about the Poetic Computation: Detroit at info@sfpc.io.